lynskey08/project-template/README.md

 ```

 #### Query Two
-Similar to the first query, it retreives the candidates that are a member of a party,
+This query retreives the candidates that are a member of a party
-have been elected and are female and must return that party with the highest number
+that have been elected and are female and must return that party with the highest
-of female candiates that have been elected.
+number of female candiates that have been elected.
 ```cypher
 MATCH (n:Candidates)-[:MEMBER_OF]->(p:Party)
 WHERE n.elected = 'Yes'